-6.8 CPI inflation is currently (September 2021) running at 3.1%.
-The Bank of England expects it to peak at around 5% in April 2022 before falling back materially in the second half of the year.
+6.8 CPI inflation is currently (December 2021) running at 4.8%.
+The Bank of England expects it to peak in Spring 2022 before falling back materially in the second half of the year.
 For the purpose of forecasting, it is assumed that the government's target rate of inflation is 2% is achieved over the medium term in the favourable and neutral scenarios.
 A higher rate of 3% is assumed in the adverse scenario.